System Hardening Guidelines (A.14.2.5)

 This policy covers all public-facing systems and all critical internal systems used to facilitate product offerings from Breezy HR.

-Systems should be defined using “Infrastructure as Code” tooling.
+Systems should be defined using “Infrastructure as Code” tooling where practical.
 Specifically, AWS configuration should be defined in CloudFormation (legacy).
 Server configuration should be defined in Ansible.
 When appropriate, changes to this code should undergo peer review as per the change management policy before being applied.

-Alerts from security monitoring software, such as Inspector, GuardDuty, or Config, are surfaced in an employee-visible manner.
-Depending on severity, alerts may be sent to email, IM (Slack), or by paging (OpsGenie).
+Alerts from security monitoring services, such as Inspector, GuardDuty, or Config, are surfaced in an employee-visible manner.
+Depending on severity, alerts may be sent to email, IM (Slack), or by paging (SMS via SNS).

 AWS access must be configured to require multi-factor authentication (MFA) both for the root account and any individual AWS IAM users.